 Remark.
-It should be noted that all the above mentioned definitions of VPSPACE allow for the polynomial families to have large degree - as high as $\exp(poly(n))$ .
+It should be noted that all the above-mentioned definitions of VPSPACE allow for the polynomial families to have large degree - as high as $\exp(poly(n))$.
 The main focus of our work, however, is to compare the monotone analogues of these models with mVP and mVNP.
-Since the latter classes only contain low-degree polynomials, we will only work with polynomials of degree poly(n), or $VPSPACE_b$ as defined in [KP09], for the rest of this paper.
+Since the latter classes only contain low-degree polynomials, we will only work with polynomials of degree poly(n), or VPSPACE_b as defined in [KP09], unless mentioned otherwise.